-The Rolla Technical Institute/Center Radiologic Technology Program is dedicated to the future of the profession of Radiologic Technology.
-We endeavor to educate individuals who are qualified in the use of ionizing radiation, to promote high standards of professionalism, patient care, and safety in diagnostic medical imaging.
+The ECC Radiologic Technology Program empowers graduates to pass the ARRT national exam and function as a competent Radiologic Technologists.
+The program will educate individuals who are qualified in the use of ionizing radiation, to promote high standards of professionalism, and service to patients.
+The graduates of the Radiologic Technology program will enrich our communities by contributing to the service workforce by promoting high standards of professionalism, quality patient care, and safety in diagnostic medical imaging procedures in diverse healthcare settings.